omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 #### Ruby

 * [[HotRuby|http://hotruby.yukoba.jp/]] Runs opcode, compiled by YARV on Ruby inside a web browser or in Flash.
+* [[ColdRuby|https://github.com/whitequark/coldruby]] Compiler of Ruby 1.9 MRI bytecode, and a runtime written in JavaScript to aid in execution of Ruby code.
 * [[rb2js|http://rb2js.rubyforge.org/]] Converts Ruby to JavaScript.
 * [[RubyJS|http://www.ntecs.de/blog/articles/2007/01/08/rubyjs-javascript-no-thank-you/]] A successor to rb2js
 * [[Red|https://github.com/jessesielaff/red]] Writes like Ruby and runs like JavaScript